-There are simple legislative solutions to the challenges facing the USPS.
-NARFE urges you, the members of this Committee, and your fellow members of Congress, to adopt them.
+There are simple legislative solutions to the challenges facing the USPS, such as eliminating the prefunding requirement and allowing USPS to set postal rates.
+NARFE urges members of this Committee, and your fellow members of Congress, to adopt them.

 Thank you for considering NARFE's views.
-If you have any questions or comments regarding this request, please contact NARFE Legislative Director Jessica Klement at 703-838-7760 or jklement@narfe.org.
+If you have any questions or comments regarding this request, please contact NARFE Legislative Director Jessica Klement at 703-838-7760 or iklement@narfe.org.